EdisCode/QualesCypressAutomation/README.md

-# Cypress Automation in Quales Cohort 11
+# Cypress Automation for Quales Cohort 11

 The Regression test file under the Integration folder is were tests are written.